The Maltiverse

 Formerly, the clan leader was required to wear an antlered bone crown and a skull mask, but the tradition has since been discontinued.
 Regular bone crowns were also used to indicate a high position in the clan, but since Krutost's leadership, they are no longer required or restricted to high positions, and clan members can wear whatever they please.

-A number of rituals is commonly performed, most notably the Rituals of Praise, Acceptance, and Conversion.
-The Ritual of Praise is a simple one: a chant is sung, a beast or dragon is sacrificed to the Involonax Thaesux, and its blood is consumed.
-The denizens of Vilomaxus Cruentu believe that by drinking a plagueborn creature’s blood, they gain its life force and become stronger.
+A number of rituals is commonly performed, most notably the Rituals of Praise, Acceptance, and Convergence.
+The Ritual of Praise is a simple one: a chant is sung, a beast is sacrificed to the Plaguebringer, and its blood is consumed.
+The denizens of Vilomaxus Cruentu believe that by drinking a plagueborn creature's blood, they gain its life force and become stronger.

-If a dragon wants to join the clan, a test of the dragon’s allegiance to the Plague element is required: the Ritual of Acceptance.
-In this ritual, the dragon is momentarily suspended into the ooze pit.
-The effects vary from dragon to dragon; some undergo extreme mutation and die immediately, some survive the mutations but die of later complications, some mutate and survive indefinitely, and in rare cases, some crawl out wholly unaffected.
-Those who survive are considered worthy of joining, and accepted into the clan.
-Those who perish are drained of blood in a Ritual of Praise, their meat is consumed, and their bones are cleaned and repurposed for decoration and utility.
+If a dragon wishes to join the clan, a test of the dragon's allegiance to the Plague element is required: the Ritual of Acceptance.
+In this ritual, the dragon is momentarily suspended into the ooze pit in the citadel's central chamber.
+The effects vary from dragon to dragon; some succumb to extreme mutation, some survive the mutations, and in rare cases, some crawl out wholly unaffected.
+Those who survive are considered blessed by the Plaguebringer and worthy of joining, and accepted into the clan.

 References in Lore